-Erin Krupka is an experimental behavioral economist whose work contributes to the literature that models the sway of non-wealth factors on choice.
+Erin Krupka is the director of the doctoral program.
+She is an experimental behavioral economist whose work contributes to the literature that models the sway of non-wealth factors on choice.
 Her work is relevant to the incentive-centered design of information systems pioneered at the School of Information.
 Her papers can be found at her web page.

 Areas of interest

-Erin Krupka's research interests are in the areas of behavioural and experimental economics, and she is particularly interested in topics such a social norm emergence, compliance, transmission and maintenance.
+Erin Krupka's research interests are in the areas of behavioral and experimental economics, and she is particularly interested in topics such as social norm emergence, compliance, transmission and maintenance.

 Ph.D. and MS Carnegie Mellon University